dojo/framework/src/stores/README.md

 ### Executing concurrent commands

-A `Process` supports multiple commands to be executed concurrently by specifying the commands in an array when creating the process:
+A `Process` supports concurrent execution of multiple commands by specifying the commands in an array when creating the process:

 ```ts
 const myProcess = createProcess([ commandOne, [ concurrentCommandOne, concurrentCommandTwo ], commandTwo ]);